-6.5.1 Providers for Community Transition Funding
+6.6.1 Providers for Community Transition and Integration Services

-Medicaid providers who have the capacity as verified by the CME (refer to Appendix B) to provide items and services of sufficient quality to meet the need for which they are intended shall provide transition services.
+Medicaid providers who have the capacity as verified by the CME (refer to Appendix B) to provide items and services of sufficient quality to meet the need for which they are intended shall provide transition and integration services.
 Items and services must be of sufficient quality and appropriate to the needs of the beneficiary.
 The vendor of service shall provide a receipt or invoice for each purchase for each reimbursement.
 Some items may be purchased directly through a retailer, if the item meets the specifications of this service definition.

-6.5.2 Providers for Home Accessibility and Adaptation Modifications
+6.6.2 Providers for Home Accessibility, Adaptation and Modifications

-Home accessibility equipment and supplies procured through Medicaid must be provided by an enrolled Medicaid Durable Medical Equipment and Supplies (DME) provider.
+Home accessibility equipment and supplies procured through Medicaid must be provided by an enrolled Medicaid provider with approved taxonomies to render that service.
 The CME, through a service authorization, authorizes providers who have demonstrated the ability to perform home modifications and installation of equipment.
 When indicated by the service authorization, the CME shall be the listed provider to submit a claim to Medicaid Management Information System (MMIS) for the home modification taxonomy, and subsequently reimburse the approved home modification contractor through an invoice which identifies the completion of the modification.

-6.5.3 Providers for Institutional Respite Services
+6.6.3 Providers for Institutional Respite Services